derricknguyen12/cse150a_project/README.md

 ### Give an exploration of your dataset, and highlight which variables are important.
 Give a brief overview of each variable and its role in your agent/model.

 For our project, we used 2 datasets.
 One includes many steam games along with different attributes that describe them such as price, genre, release date, required age, about the game, etc. We also have a dataframe that has user information, which tells us games that different users have played, if they recommend them, and their reviews.
 After pre-processing these dataframes, we found that the important variables we would use are review ratio, genres, price tier, and playtime tier.
 These are variables that we engineered using the available features.
-- review_ratio: Review ratio is a continuous variable that represents the proportion of positive reviews a game has received.
+- review_tier: Review tier represents the proportion of positive reviews a game has received classified into different ranges ('Very Negative', 'Negative', 'Neutral', 'Positive', 'Very Positive').
 It helps us determine the overall sentiment of the game.
 -  genres: Each game is encoded into multiple genre categories (e.g., Action, RPG, Strategy).
 This allows the model to identify which genres a user frequently engages with and recommend games within those preferred genres.
 We used binary encoding, where each genre is represented as a separate feature (genre_action, genre_rpg)
 -  price_tier: Games can be classified into different prices ranges ('Free', 'Budget', 'Mid', 'Premium', 'Deluxe').
 This allows our model to identify whether users prefer premium or affordable games.
 This feature helps get more accurate recommendations based on affordability preferences.
 -  playtime_tier: Playtime tier categorizes the total hours spent on a game into different ranges ('Very Low', 'Low', 'Medium', 'High', 'Very High').
 Users who play long-playtime games may prefer similar recommendations, whereas casual players may prefer shorter games.
 This helps our model capture general player behavior trends.